Final goodbye: Recalling influential people who died in 2020

 Tommy ”Tiny” Lister, 62.
 A former professional wrestler who was known for his bullying Deebo character in the ”Friday” films.
 Dec.
 10.

-Barry Lopez, 75.
-The American author was lauded for his expansive nature writing.
-His book “Arctic Dreams” won the National Book Award for Nonfiction in 1986.
+Phil Niekro, 81.
+The baseball Hall of Famer pitched with a knuckleball that baffled hitters for more than two decades, mostly with the Atlanta Braves.
 Dec.
-25.
+26.

+George Blake, 98.
+The former British intelligence officer worked as a double agent for the Soviet Union.
+His death was reported in Russia on Dec.
+26.

 Pierre Cardin, 98.
-The French designer was known for his Space Age styles that shot him to fame in the 1960s.
+The French fashion designer revolutionized fashion with his iconic looks of the 20th century.
 Dec.
 29.

 Luke Letlow, 41.
-The Republican politician was elected to the United States House of Representatives in November, but died of COVID-19 complications prior to taking office.
+Louisiana’s congressman-elect died of complications related to COVID-19. be.
 Dec.
 29.